 Conservation and Management Measures – Amendments or new CMMs

-The EU presented a proposed measure for minimum standards for port state measures (NPFC-2025-TCC08-WP09), explaining that the proposal aims to fill a gap in the compliance and enforcement areas of the NPFC system.
-Korea presented its proposal for standards for port state measures (NPFC-2025-TCC08-WP14).
+Korea and the EU presented their respective proposals for minimum standards for port state measures (NPFC-2025-TCC08-WP09, NPFC-2025-TCC08-WP14), explaining that the proposals aim to fill a gap in the compliance and enforcement areas of the NPFC legal framework and strengthen the capacity of the organization to combat IUU activities in the Convention Area and implement Article 14.2(a) of the Convention.

 The TCC discussed the two proposals for port state measures.
 Some Members expressed support for adopting port state measures as soon as possible, while other Members indicated that more time was needed for internal coordination related to PSMA implementation.
 There were concerns about specific provisions, including the mandatory nature of port designation and inspection timelines.
 Members provided various suggestions, including changing certain mandatory provisions to non-mandatory, aligning more closely with the WCPFC model, and ensuring consistency with the FAO PSMA.